aldettinger/camel-quarkus-workshop/README.md

 + We need to know what really means by (build:0ms init:35ms start:7ms)
 + Ask a MAC user to terst the container build
 + Maybe container build is triggered automatically when native-image is not installed
++ Complete pre-requisites with creating a sandbox account or install CRC or get an openshift cluster
++ Complete pre-requisites with as most pre-download as possible docker images, maven deps...
 + 5 minutes pause each hours

 ## Satisfation form ?
 Reward/Goodies ?